 We record investments in real estate at cost and capitalize improvements and replacements when they extend the useful life or improve the efficiency of the asset.
 We expense costs of repairs and maintenance as such costs are incurred.
-We compute depreciation using the straight-line method over the estimated useful life or 39 years for buildings and improvements, 5 to 20 years for equipment and fixtures, and the shorter of the useful life or the remaining lease term for tenant improvements and leasehold interests.
+We compute depreciation using the straight-line method over the estimated useful life, or 39 years, for buildings and improvements, 5 to 20 years for equipment and fixtures, and the shorter of the useful life or the remaining lease term for tenant improvements and leasehold interests.

 Certain of our acquisitions involve sale-leaseback transactions with newly-originated leases, which we account for as asset acquisitions under Accounting Standards Codification, or ASC, 805, "Business Combinations."
 In the case of an asset acquisition, we will capitalize the transaction costs incurred in connection with the acquisition.
-Other of our acquisitions involve the acquisition of properties that are already being operated as rental property, which we will generally consider to be a business combination under ASC 805.
+Other of our acquisitions involve the acquisition of properties that are already being operated as rental properties, which we will generally consider to be a business combination under ASC 805.
 Business combination guidance is generally applicable to us when properties are acquired with leases in place at the time of acquisition.
-When an acquisition is considered a business combination, ASC 805 requires that the purchase price of real estate be allocated to the acquired tangible assets and liabilities, consisting of land, building, tenant improvements, long-term debt assumed and identified intangible assets and liabilities, typically the value of above-market and below-market leases, the value of in-place leases, the value of unamortized lease origination costs and the value of tenant relationships, based in each case on their fair values.
-ASC 805 also requires that all expenses related to an acquisition accounted for as a business combination to be expensed as incurred, rather than capitalized into the acquisition.
+When an acquisition is considered a business combination, ASC 805 requires that the purchase price of real estate be allocated to the acquired tangible assets and liabilities, consisting of land, building, tenant improvements, long-term debt assumed and identified intangible assets and liabilities, typically the value of above-market leases, the value of in-place leases, the value of unamortized lease origination costs and the value of tenant relationships, based in each case on their fair values.
+ASC 805 also requires that all expenses related to an acquisition accounted for as a business combination to be expensed as incurred, rather than capitalized into the cost of the acquisition.

 Management's estimates of fair value are made using methods similar to those used by independent appraisers (e.g. discounted cash flow analysis).
 Factors considered by management in its analysis include an estimate of carrying costs during hypothetical expected lease-up periods considering current market conditions and costs to execute similar leases.
-We also consider information obtained about each property as a result of our pre-acquisition due diligence, marketing and leasing activities in estimating the fair value of the tangible and intangible assets and liabilities acquired.
-In estimating carrying costs, management also includes real estate taxes, insurance and other operating expenses and estimates of lost rentals at market rates during the hypothetical expected lease-up periods, which primarily range from 9 to 18 months, depending on specific local market conditions.
+We also consider information obtained about each property as a result of our pre-acquisition due diligence, marketing and leasing activities in estimating the fair value of the tangible and intangible assets acquired and liabilities assumed.
+In estimating carrying costs, management also includes lost reimbursement of real estate taxes, insurance and other operating expenses as well as estimates of lost rentals at market rates during the hypothetical esse.
+Use a periods, which primarily range from 9 to 18 months, depending on specific local market conditions.
 Management also estimates costs to execute similar leases, including leasing commissions, legal and other related expenses to the extent that such costs are not already incurred in connection with a new lease origination as part of the transaction.

 We allocate purchase price to the fair value of the tangible assets of an acquired property by valuing the property as if it were vacant.
 The "as-if-vacant" value is allocated to land, building and tenant improvements based on management's determination of the relative fair values of these assets.
-Real estate depreciation expense on these tangible assets was \$4.4 million and \$3.4 million for the three months ended March 31, 2014 and 2013, respectively
+Real estate depreciation expense on these tangible assets was \$4.6 million and \$9.0 million for the three and six months ended June 30, 2014, respectively, and \$3.6 million and \$7.0 million for the three and six months ended June 30, 2013, respectively.